-The benefits described in this booklet are for eligible employees of employers that are obligated by their Special Agreements to contribute to the Plan.
+The benefits described in this booklet are for eligible employees of employers that are obligated by their Collective Bargaining Agreements or Special Agreements to contribute to the Plan.
 To be eligible for these benefits, contributions must be made to the Plan on your behalf.